piyush-kumar-12/delta-demo/README.md

 # delta-demo
-This is a Demo for Git and Github class.
+This is a Demo for Git &amp; Github class.

+# Teacher
+Shradha khapra

+# Student
+Piyush kumar